1987 Chevrolet Caprice Classic coupe

 1987 was the final model year for Chevrolet’s Caprice Classic coupe, with only 3,110 made.
 Beginning in 1988, the Caprice would soldier on with just the sedan and wagon, as the once very popular big American coupes continued to lose favor.

-The standard power team on the coupe (and sedan) was the LB4 140 bhp 4.3 liter/262 ci V6 with throttle-body fuel injection paired with a three-speed automatic transmission.
-Mileage was rated at 18 city/23 highway by the standards of the day (16/22 by modern standards).
+The standard power team on the coupe (and sedan) was the LB4 140 bhp 4.3 liter/262 ci V6 with throttle-body fuel injection and a three-speed automatic transmission.
+Mileage was rated at 18 city/23 highway by the day’s standards (16/22 by modern measures).

-Standard equipment for the $11,392 coupe (about $26,600 in today’s dollars—just a few thousand dollars less than a 2020 Impala LT sedan goes for) included power steering, power brakes, halogen headlights, and P205/75R15 all-season radial tires (a size still readily available) on 15-inch wheels.
+Standard equipment for the $11,392 coupe (about $33,000 in today’s dollars) included power steering, power brakes, halogen headlights, and P205/75R15 all-season radial tires (a size still readily available) on 15-inch wheels.
 Inside, a full-width cloth bench seat, Quiet Sound Group, and an AM radio were standard.

 Optional equipment included air conditioning ($775), cruise control ($175), power door locks ($145), power windows ($210), power seats ($240 each), power trunk opener ($50), a 50/50 split-front seat ($195), and AM/FM stereo cassette with graphic equalizer ($435).